alvarop/protox/README.md

+# ProtoX Reversing Project

-I'm trying to reverse engineer the [Proto-X](http://www.protoquad.com) radio protocol to build my own controllers (and maybe mess with others...)
+I'm trying to reverse engineer the [ProtoX](http://www.protoquad.com) radio protocol to build my own controllers (and maybe mess with others...)
 Similar things have been done in the past, but I figured it would be a fun learning experience.
 This repo has my current findings.

+This project was inspired by [@scanlime](https://twitter.com/scanlime)'s awesome [Coastermelt](https://vimeo.com/channels/coastermelt) videos.
+Check them out if you haven't already!
+The ProtoX project is much simpler, but I have to start somewhere...

 ![Remote+Quad](/images/IMG_2328.jpg)

 ### Current Status
 I am able to capture SPI data going between the STM8 microcontroller and the A7105 with my Saleae Logic analyzer.
 I expor the SPI capture data to CSV and use a [python script](quadcsv.py) to process it into 'packets'

-So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair/sync][sync.md] together.
+So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair\/sync][sync.md] together.
 I think I've figured out which bytes on the radio packet are used for the basic controls.

 All radio packets (for both pairing and control) have an 8-bit checksum.
 It's a fairly simple computation.
 I used another [python script](checksum.py) to test and verify it.